Design status

 Introduction

 A design is the combination of tasks and concepts that respondents see in a CBC exercise.
-To help prevent order bias and improve utility estimation, Discover generates multiple versions of a design so respondents receive different sets of questions.
-For example, a 20-version design produces 20 unique sets of questions that are assigned to respondents in rotation.
-Some respondents may see the same version, but strong balance is still maintained both within each version and across versions.
+To reduce order bias and improve utility estimation, Discover generates multiple versions of a design so respondents receive different sets of questions.
+For example, a 30-version design produces 30 unique sets of tasks assigned to respondents in rotation.
+Some respondents may see the same version, but strong balance is maintained both within and across versions.

 A valid design is required before you can publish your survey.
-The design status indicates whether your exercise is ready for data collection.
-A design is considered ready once it has been generated and tested.
-You can view the status in the Design tab of each CBC in your survey.
+You can view and generate the design from the Design tab of each CBC exercise.

 A successfully generated design status is shown